photo of Aaron Fisher

 Research Description

-Finally, given the heterogeneity in the timing and predictors of individual problems and behaviors, our group is currently working on methods for predicting individual behavior moment to moment, in order to identify when problems might occur.
+Finally, given the heterogeneity in the timing and predictors of individual problems and behaviors, the group is currently working on methods for predicting individual behavior moment to moment, in order to identify when problems might occur.
 Building accurate prediction systems may allow researchers and clinicians to provide interventions when they are most needed (i.e. "just in time").

 In the News